PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		  -- return consists of a boolean, followed by { key-value pairs }
 		  return true, { key=value }
 		end
-		setCustomEndpoint("custom", custom)
+		setCustomEndpoint("custom", false, custom)
-		-- optional form of setCustomEndpoint to enable arguments to -- be sent to all named report sinks
+		-- Set boolean to true to enable arguments to be sent to all -- report sinks
-		-- setCustomEndpoint("custom", custom, true)
+		-- setCustomEndpoint("custom", true, custom)

 # GENERAL FUNCTIONS